Doing Business with the County

 Below is a brief explanation of other procurement tools used by the Department of Purchasing and Contracting:

-- Job Order Contracts (JOCs) are competitively bid public works contracts used for repair, remodeling, or other repetitive work.
-Such contracts are awarded annually.
-JOCs cover a number of construction specialties such as general construction, electrical, asphalt paving, painting, HVAC, etc. As requirements are known, the County will issue task orders to the applicable JOC contractor to prepare a proposal for discussion and final task award by the County.
+- Job Order Contracts (JOCs) are competitively awarded public works contracts used for repair, remodeling, or other repetitive work.
+JOCs cover a number of construction specialties such as general construction, electrical, asphalt paving, painting, HVAC, etc. As projects are needed, the County will issue task orders to the applicable JOC contractor to prepare a proposal for discussion and final task award by the County.

 Who to Contact Regarding Payment Status

-Should you have questions concerning the status of a payment, the first step should be to contact the department that received your goods or services.
+Should you have questions concerning the status of a payment, the first step should be to contact the department that received your goods or services; the Contracting Officer Representative (COR) established in the contract/PO; and/or the Procurement Contracting Officer at DPC.
 If you have reason to think your payment has been lost, contact Accounts Payable (AP) at (858) 694-2053.

-Surplus property is tangible property that is no longer of use to any County department because it is obsolete, uneconomical to repair, or valued only for its material components or contents.
+Surplus property is tangible property that has reached it’s useful life expectancy an is no longer of use to any County department because it’s either be determined to be obsolete, uneconomical to repair, or valued only for its material components or contents.
 Surplus property may include anything from office supplies and furniture to vehicles and heavy equipment.

 County Property Disposal can be reached at: